 top of page

 In the US, a person who is accused of a crime has constitutional rights.
 They are offered the services of a public defender if they cannot afford their own lawyer.
 But a person who reports a crime actually has fewer legal protections, and no attorney to represent them directly.
-If you or someone else reports your sexual trauma to the law, what rights and protections do you have?
+If you or someone else reports a sexual crime against you to the law, what rights and protections do you have?

 Victim Connect Victim Connect chat/phone